|

 A child may have crazy ideas about what has happened and not having anybody to talk to can cause a lot of hurt and confusion.
 Since his worldview is centered on himself, it is not uncommon for a child to think that he is somehow responsible for the death of a loved one.

-He may think that something he said or did caused the death.
+He may think that something he said or did to cause the death.

 Seeing friends and family upset, but not talking about it to him, might cause him to think he has done something wrong.